 Great army builder (with just a few tweaks)

-"Great way to build an army!
+" Great way to build an army!
 Lots of knights, weapons, and shields, plus the dragon wizard, lion king and lion queen.
 I especially like the nice range of weapons given the troops (although I question the validity of handing a crossbow and quiver to a jester and calling him a knight.)

-My only disappointments: 1. all the same rank figures have the same faces (which means 8 goofy faces for the dragon pawns.)
 2. no lion knights with armored torsos -- instead, you get a pair of jesters to use as knights.
 That's ridiculous.
-But it's a fun way to teach a kid chess, and to build an army for your castle.

 For our set, we added more faces for variety, replaced the jesters with a pair of armored torso knights from another set we had bought, and switched around the dragon bishop and knight pieces (conical helmet looks like a bishop's mitre, and breastplate looks like a knight.)
-It worked great -- the kids could then immediately recognize all the pieces by form/function and play chess."
+It worked great -- the kids could then immediately recognize all the pieces by form/function and play chess. "